ovesco/diosaur/README.md

 We could imagine an application where you'd have multiple implementations of that interface, one with Redis, another with Memcached and so on, but it doesn't matter to you, all you need to know is that it does implement `CacheInterface`.
-That's why Denovis makes a difference between:
+That's why Diosaur makes a difference between:
 - Your service class
 - Your service **identifier** (which by default is your service class), which you'll use to resolve your service